Skip to content

 terrateam (default)

-Plan files are stored within the Terrateam backend.
+Plan files are stored within the Terrateam server.
 This is the default behavior and requires no additional configuration.

 s3